goszpeti/conan_explorer/README.md

 ### 🐧 Prerequisites on Linux

-Currently testing and compatibility is only endured for Debian based distros, specifically Ubuntu 20.04 and 22.04.
-If you want to run on Ubuntu 18 you can only use the 1.4.3 release, due to the Qt dependency.
+Currently testing and compatibility is only ensured for Debian based distros, see the section distros, although if Qt6 is working for the plaftorm there should be no problems.

 1. Pip must be updated to at least pip 20.3, so using a venv like this is recommended: